 If there is no award availability, you might consider using the more advanced ITA Matrix method.

-- Alaska Mileage Plan: offers overall the best value redemptions on Cathay Pacific but you’ll probably have to buy miles to get a hold of them; no fuel surcharges; redemptions from New Zealand to Africa, Europe, India and the Middle East via Hong Kong with Cathay Pacific must be booked as two separate awards; all other redemptions can be booked as one award with a free stopover; since early 2018, it has become a lot harder to redeem Alaska miles for Cathay Pacific First Class seats
+- Alaska Mileage Plan: offers overall the best value redemptions on Cathay Pacific but you’ll probably have to buy miles to get a hold of them; no fuel surcharges; redemptions from Australia to Africa, Europe, India and the Middle East via Hong Kong with Cathay Pacific must be booked as two separate awards; all other redemptions can be booked as one award with a free stopover; you cannot use Mileage Plans miles for redemptions on Cathay Dragon—only Cathay Pacific

 - AAdvantage: this program offers the second best value overall, especially when travelling from the extreme of one region to another, e.g. Auckland to New York, Melbourne to London; again, best to buy miles; no fuel surcharges; only layovers up to 24 hours permitted for free, otherwise, two separate awards needed